DhrubajitPC/znk-gic/README.md

 bun run test:e2e
 ```

-## Deploying

-Since this app is already dockerized, we can just deploy the docker image on any server of our choice.
-We can also set up CI/CD and app versioning easily by relying on docker.

 ## Tech stack

 This project is set up using vite with typescript.
 I am using the technologies suggested by the requirements.